mhanyc/software_security_reqs/README.md

 > [!IMPORTANT]
 > This set of requirements in no way represents a complete alignment to NIST.
 Consider it Vibrant's (give or take) consensus "next step" security assurance for your application.

+>[!NOTE]
-This narrow application of specific requirements answers the question "What do I have to do to be compliant with Vibrant standards?"
+> This narrow application of specific requirements answers the question "What do I have to do to be compliant with Vibrant standards?"

 ## References